 forehead), and two are in the back of the head.
 You have this frame

 on for several hours, and any discomfort from the posts will be

 relieved with Novocaine.

-A CT scan or MRI scan is then obtained.
-This takes about 30 minutes.
+ACT scan or MRI scan is then obtained.
+This takes about an hour.

 You will then be transported to the operating room while I analyze

 the scan and make calculations as to how the biopsy will be taken.

 In the operating room, you will lie on the operating table, and

 the frame will be secured to it.
 An area about the size of a postage

 stamp is shaved and cleansed with soap solution to prevent infection.